Match Week 2020: What to Expect

 The Match is something every doctor remembers.
 Years of school, intense study, and preparation lead to this moment when medical students learn where they will spend their next three to eight years or more in specialty training.

-Match Week 2019 is around the corner, with Match Day on Friday, March 15th.
+Match Week 2020 is here, with Match Day on Friday, March 20th.
 To all medical students heading into Match Week — congratulations!
 No matter what happens, you’ve worked hard to get here and should be proud of your accomplishments.

 What to Expect from Match Week

 You’ve probably heard your share of stories about The National Resident Matching Program (better known as The Match).
 It’s a week of excitement and nerves, culminating in celebrations as med students find out if they were matched to a residency program (or programs)— and make critical decisions about their futures.